McGill-MMA-EnterpriseAnalytics/Airbnb/README.md

 For this project, our goal is build a regression model that can accurately predict the price of the listing, which will:
 1) Help existing hosts adjusts their prices
-2) New hosts decide on a price
+2) New hosts to decide on a price

 Additionally, the machine learning algorithms will provide insight into what factors influence the pricing of these rentals.
 If they are something that can be controlled by the hosts, then they can use the insights from this analysis to improve those factors and provide better accomodation to guests.
 For the scope of this project, we will only be looking at properties in New York considering that New York is a highly competitive marketplace for Airbnb.
 We will also be seeking to answer the following hypotheses by performing Causal ML:
 1) Does the 'Starbucks Effect' affect the price of Airbnb listings?